JGCRI/gcam-doc/fusion.md

 }
 ```

-As you can see above the FilterSteps can be created manually or by using the utility `parseFilterString` to conveniently generate it for you by using a syntax _similar_ to XPath.
-Each [filter step](#filterstep-objects) may contain a data name and a filter .
-Each [filter](#filter-objects) contains a [predicate](#predicates) and the predicate value.
+As you can see above the FilterSteps can be created manually or by using the
+utility `parseFilterString` to conveniently generate it for you by using a
+syntax _similar_ (but not precisely identical) to XPath.
+Each
+[filter step](#filterstep-objects) may contain a data name and a filter .
+Each
+[filter](#filter-objects) contains a [predicate](#predicates) and the predicate
+value.

-As mentioned above GCAMFusion finds a result that matches the search it will call `processData` and the user can get or set the value as appropriate for their needs:
+As mentioned above, when GCAMFusion finds a result that matches the search it
+will call `processData` and the user can get or set the value as appropriate for
-Note GCAMFusion can not know what the type of the result of the search is going to be ahead of time.
-Searches are made at runtime while the code to handle the results are generated at compile time.
-This is the reason the processData method must be templated.
-We can create template specializations for what we think the appropriate type should be and for all other types such as `ITechnology*` we ignore (or maybe assert that the code should never get there during runtime).
+their needs:

 ```cpp
 template<typename T>